-Tantalum is a rare, grey-blue metal found in approximately 15% of the world’s pegmatites.
-Tantalum has a number of properties that make it a valuable commodity today, including:
+Tantalum is a rare metal with a grey-blue appearance.
+It is found in about 15% of the world’s pegmatites.
+Tantalum has several properties that currently make it a valuable commodity.

-One indicator of the strength of tantalum demand is the price achieved by the United States Defense Logistics Agency ("USDLA") tenders for its stockpiled material.
-The USDLA has a fixed sales programme and publishes the prices achieved through those tenders.
-One should note that the prices achieved are not necessarily a reflection of the prices achieved by any given producer.
+One indication of the strength of tantalum demand is the price attained by the United States Defense Logistics Agency (USDLA) tenders, for its stockpiled material.
+With a permanent sales program, the USDLA publishes the prices achieved via those tenders.
+It must be noted that the prices achieved do not necessarily indicate the prices achieved by any specified producer.